Orbital-1920-A-Counter/dotaNUBS/README.md

 as possible to prevent lingering bugs.
 Both members work on seperate branches, which can be seen at the end of this README file.

+To run this project, first you need to install npm.
+Then, clone this project in your local computer.
+After that, open command line in your OS and go to the frontend directory of the project.
+Finally, run 'npm install react-scripts' if you have not done so, and run 'npm start'.
+You will see the project on localhost:3000.

 Plan:
 * 1st week of July : Implementation of peer team's suggestions.